-A gene of interest or an intracellular localization signal must be cloned into pDendra2-N so that it is in-frame with the Dendra2 coding sequence.
-The inserted sequence must include an initiation codon (ATG), and lack stop codons.
+A gene of interest or an intracellular localization signal must be cloned into pDendra2-C so that it is in-frame with the Dendra2 coding sequence.
+The inserted sequence does not require an initiation codon (ATG) or a stop codon (TAA,TAG,TGA); however, if you don't want to use the stop codons downstream of the MCS (see map), you can add a stop codon to the end of your gene of interest.

-Note: pDendra2-N was propagated in a dam+ E.coli strain.
+Note: pDendra2-C was propagated in a dam+ E.coli strain.
 Therefore, some restriction sites are blocked by methylation.
-In order to cut pDendra2-N at these blocked sites, you will first need to transform the vector into a dam- host strain and repurify the DNA.
+In order to cut pDendra2-C at these blocked sites, you will first need to transform the vector into a dam- host strain and repurify the DNA.

-The pDendra2-N vector can be transfected into mammalian cells using any standard transfection method.
-If required, stable transfectants can be selected using G418 (4). pDendra2-N can also be used as a cotransfection marker, as the unmodified vector will express Dendra2 in mammalian cells.
+The pDendra2-C vector can be transfected into mammalian cells using any standard transfection method.
+If required, stable transfectants can be selected using G418 (4). pDendra2-C can also be used as a cotransfection marker, as the unmodified vector will express Dendra2 in mammalian cells.